Mehrdad-Noori/Brain-Tumor-Segmentation/README.md

 <br />

 ### Results
-These results are obtained from the [BraTS online evaluation platform](https://ipp.cbica.upenn.edu/) using the BRATS 2018 validation data set
+the results are obtained from the [BraTS online evaluation platform](https://ipp.cbica.upenn.edu/) using the BraTS 2018 validation set.

 <br />